-The second application call is open from 13 March until 30 April 2018.
+The second application call was open from 13 March until 30 April 2018.

 R&D project lifecycle

 The R&D projects under the Green Innovation Vouchers Scheme (GIVS) follow a five-stage process:

 In addition to the basic information about the enterprise, the application requires a description of the R&D service that the enterprise plans to purchase, including detailed environmental benefits.